 The eastern portal is about 50 miles west of Denver and 10 miles west of the town of Rollinsville.
 The western portal is near Winter Park Ski Resort.
 The East Portal has a lot of recreation around, attracting people throughout the summer and even winter months.
 It’s located near the James Peak Wilderness within the Arapaho and Roosevelt national forests.

 When it was built in 1928, the Moffat Tunnel was the largest railroad tunnel in the Western Hemisphere at 6.2 miles.
 It is named in honor of David Moffat, a local railroad pioneer who attempted to raise enough funds for the tunnel’s construction before his death in 1911.
+It replaced the need for the earlier rail line over Rollins Pass.

 The construction phase used innovative tunnel techniques, combining rail and water tunnels with its pioneer bore doubling permanent aqueduct.
 This carries water across the Continental Divide to Denver, having increased the city’s water supply by 30% at the time.
 Key innovations developed during construction, such as the Lewis traveling cantilever girder, were later used to support roofs and walls under unstable rock.